Overview

 - The Pigeonhole Sieve implementation supports the new and very useful variables extension.

-- The Pigeonhole Sieve plugin is distributed with a sieve-test tool that simplifies testing Sieve scripts and provides
+- The Pigeonhole Sieve plugin is distributed with a sieve-test tool that simplifies testing Sieve scripts and provides additional debugging facilities.

 Status